Kruemelbahn/Signal-Z/README.md

 For more details please refer to the manual [Signal-Z.pdf](Signal-Z.pdf).<br>
 Simple signallings can be found here: [Signalling](http://www.github.com/Kruemelbahn/Signalling)

-Two kinds of PVB are available, one of it fits into 'Merscheider Schacht', corresponding informations can be found here:
+Two kinds of PCB are available, one of it fits into 'Merscheider Schacht', corresponding informations can be found here:
 - https://kruemelsoft.hier-im-netz.de/schacht.htm
 - or here: [Krümelbahn Info 12 - Merscheider Schacht.pdf](https://github.com/Kruemelbahn/Infoletter/blob/main/Kr%C3%BCmelbahn%20Info%2012%20-%20Merscheider%20Schacht.pdf)